storageos/storageos.github.io/_docs/install/prerequisites/index.md

 The following conditions must be met before installing StorageOS:

 1. Minimum one core with 2GB RAM.
+For replication and HA, a minimum of three nodes is required for quorum.
 1. Linux with a 64-bit architecture
  * For Red Hat Enterprise Linux 7, [read the release notes]({% link _docs/reference/release_notes.md %}).
 1. Docker 1.10 or later
 1. The necessary ports should be open.
 See the [Ports and Firewall settings]({% link _docs/install/prerequisites/firewalls.md %})
 1. A mechanism for [cluster
 discovery]({% link _docs/install/prerequisites/clusterdiscovery.md %}), to allow
 StorageOS nodes to contact each other.
-1. For replication and HA, a minimum of three nodes is required for quorum.

 While it is not mandatory, enabling the [Network Block Device module]({% link _docs/install/prerequisites/nbd.md %}) improves performance significantly.